Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 - Nail your value proposition - Use your buyer profiles to create a message that will resonate with the right people.
 Use storytelling to build genuine connections, share your success stories to build trust, and outline what your product or service can do for people.

 - Plan Your Outbound Sales Strategy - Start with 1 or 2 of the outbound sales strategies on this list.
 Include a timeline for your campaign and time between follow-ups.
-Define specific metrics to measure success (e.g., sales vs. new business relationships).
+Define specific metrics to measure success (e.g., sales vs. new customer relationships).
 Continually monitor your campaigns and make small adjustments, such as changing an email’s subject or main offer, to improve the scalability of acquiring new customers.

 Successful salespeople see outbound sales as an opportunity to build relationships.
 Their primary goal is to drive meaningful interactions with prospects that engage and educate.